How to Convert a Conda Environment into an Apptainer Image with Snakemake: Improving Performance on Software-Defined Storage System

 This command creates a Dockerfile that includes all the necessary dependencies for your Snakemake workflow.
 Please make sure your workflow itself does not print any text.

-5. Add container to Snakfile
+5. Add container to Snakefile

 Tell SnakeMake where to find the container.
 Add the following to your snakemake file in a global part of the workflow: